CISecurity/ControlsAssessmentSpecification/control-19/control-19.6.rst

 Measures
 --------
-* M1 = An incident response plan exists
+* M1 = Boolean value indicating whether an incident response plan exists; 1 if an incident response plan exists, 0 otherwise.
-* M2 = A security awareness program exists
+* M2 = Boolean value indicating whether a security awareness program exists; 1 if an incident response plan exists, 0 otherwise.
 * M3 = The incident response plan requires publishing incident reporting information for all workforce members as part of the organization's security awareness program
 * M4 = The security awareness program publishes incident reporting information for all workforce members